yangwen0228/jump-tree/README.md

 ## Installation
-You can install from [melpa](https://melpa.org/#/jump-tree) ,or You can install manually from github;
+You can install from [melpa](https://melpa.org/#/jump-tree) ,or

+You can install manually from github:

 `git clone https://github.com/yangwen0228/jump-tree.git`

 Then add this to your init:

 `(require 'jump-tree)`

 ## Usage